 How old are your recipients?

-Paws and Affection places general Service Dogs with children who are 9 through 20 years old and Diabetic Alert Dogs and Companion Dogs with children under 21 years old.
+Paws and Affection places Service, Psychiatric, and Companion Dogs with children who are 9 through 20 years old.
 Our Facility Dogs are placed with adults who work professionally with children under 21 years old.

 Do you place dogs with adults?